 God told Jeremiah to go down to the potter’s house and that He would cause him to hear His words.
 How important it is to cultivate hearing God’s voice.
 How important it is to cultivate the hearing of God’s voice.
 The Father is always speaking, but we are often too busy to hear.
 We are admonished.
 “Be still and know that I am God!”

 We live in a world that is full of distractions.
-If we are to be lead by the Spirit, we have to find a place of refuge and corner in the attic, a spare room in the house, the porch, somewhere where you can get alone and just be still before Him.
+If we are to be lead by the Spirit, we have to find a place of refuge, a corner in the attic, a spare room in the house, the porch, somewhere where you can get alone and be still before Him.

 What is a Vessel of Honor?